-Using the command Map> Tools> Rubber Sheet, As we used it a few days ago to Transform vectors, we indicate the green dot as a base, then the red dot as a reference.
-When we have already done it with the four, then we do enter and the command asks us to select the objects to be transformed.
+Using the command Map> Tools> Rubber Sheet, As we used it a few days ago to Transform vectors, we indicate the green point as the base, then the red one as a reference.
+When we have already done it with all four, then we do enter and the command asks us to select the objects to transform.
 We write the lyrics S, For the option Select, And touch the image, then we do enter For the last time and there we have it.

-Quite similar to what the Warp of Raster Manager in Microstation.
-As we explained when Georeferencing pictures of Google Earth.
+Quite similar to what the Warp of the Raster Manager in Microstation.
+As we explain it when to Georeferencing pictures of Google Earth.

 See how now the image matches the red dots, the green ones can be eliminated.
-Now the image is already georeferenced and at the appropriate scale to start the digitalization.
-In this link You can see step 2 To complete this exercise.
+Now the image is georeferenced and at the appropriate scale to start the digitization.
+In this link it is You can see step 2 To complete this exercise.

 Oops, I did not realize there was no link to the next step.
 At the end of the post I indicated how to see the article where the complement of the exercise is mentioned.